mountfx/solid-record/README.md

 Restores a captured state.
 Accepts a `string` as an argument used while capturing.

+Restoring state is an undoable action.

 #### `isPaused()`

-Returns a `boolean` that indicates whether or not the recording is paused.
+Returns `true` if recording is paused, otherwise returns `false`.

 #### `isBatched()`

-Returns a `boolean` that indicates whether or not updates are currently batched.
+Returns `true` if updates are currently batched, otherwise returns `false`.

 #### `isUndoable()`

-Returns `true` if the `undos` stack is not empty.
+Returns `true` if the `undos` stack is not empty, otherwise returns `false`.

 #### `isRedoable()`

-Returns `true` if the `redos` stack is not empty.
+Returns `true` if the `redos` stack is not empty, otherwise returns `false`.

 ## `record()`